mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-connections/index.md

 dcos cluster setup <dcos-url>
 ```

 ## Attaching to a cluster

-To attach to a connected cluster, run the `dcos cluster attach` command, replacing `<name>` with the cluster name:
+To attach to a connected cluster, run the `dcos cluster attach` command, replacing `<name>` with the cluster name (To find the name of the cluster you want to attach, run `dcos cluster list`):

 ```bash
 dcos cluster attach <connected-cluster-name>